cscarv/cscarv.github.io/_pages/about.md

   - /about.html
 ---

 I recently joined Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at MIT!
-My current research uses and develops methods in geometric deep learning and optimal transport and is primarily directed towards applications in the life sciences.
+I work on geometric problems in machine learning, with a particular emphasis on geometric deep learning and optimal transport.
 Some of my active projects include:

 - An academic collaboration with [InVivo AI](https://www.invivoai.com/).
 We're developing self-supervised techniques to automatically learn 3D-structure-aware vector representations of molecules from their molecular graphs.
 - Building chemically meaningful distance measures for mass spectrometry output data.
 (The downstream problem: Given the mass spectrum of an unknown molecule, can identify the spectrum of the "most chemically similar" molecule in a database of known mass spectra?)